LMT-Team/Blazor-Utils/README.md

 <p>I created BlazorUtils.WebTest as a testing project.
 You may use it as a demo</p>

 <p>LMT Blazor Utils has started only few days ago.
-Every comment, feedback sending to leminhtanvatc@outlook.com is appreciated.</p>
+Every comment, feedbacks sent to leminhtanvatc@outlook.com are appreciated.</p>
 <p>Here is the list of all utils in Blazor Utils (updating)</p>

 <table>